Spotlight

 • Divert to best and highest use

-• 48Mmeals provided through the diversion of edible food waste from our stores since 2016.
-Additionally, these donations have helped support 3,000 charities, food banks and farms!
+• 70Mmeals provided through food rescue alone since 2016.
+Additionally, these donations have helped support over 3,000 charities, food banks, and farms!

-• 19%in greenhouse gas emissions reductions since 2016 baselines, despite adding 30 new stores!
+• 16%Reduction in greenhouse gas emissions since 2016 baselines, despite adding 30 new stores!

 Our Mission

-Since 2016, Save-On-Foods has partnered with local charities to create 48 million healthy meals for those in need
+Since 2016, Save-On-Foods has partnered with local charities to create over 70 million healthy meals

 Vitacore and Save-On-Foods partner to recycle reusable bags